esimonetti/SugarDockerized/README.md

 ### PHP additional information
 Apache web servers have PHP with enabled:
-* Zend Opcache - Configured for Sugar with the assumption the files will be located within the correct path
+* Zend OPcache - Configured for Sugar with the assumption the files will be located within the correct path
 * xdebug
 * XHProf or Tideways profilers depending on the version